 Diller’s long-term commitment to justice makes him a natural leader for this initiative.
 His principles mirror the School’s own abiding values of justice and service.

-Jonathan Lippman, the immediate former chief judge of the State of New York and an attorney of counsel at Latham & Watkins law firm, will lead the Access to Justice Initiative, fulfilling his own commitment and drawing on the resources of Fordham Law School to expand access to justice issues for those in need.
+Jonathan Lippman, the immediate former chief judge of the State of New York and an attorney of counsel at Latham & Watkins law firm, will lead the A2J Initiative, fulfilling his own commitment and drawing on the resources of Fordham Law School to expand access to justice issues for those in need.

 As the distinguished fellow, Judge Lippman brings his extraordinary record of national leadership on access to justice policy reform to the task of maximizing the impact of our initiative by engaging the Law School’s faculty members and students in the work of expanding access to justice.
 Judge Lippman has been the key national figure in leading the state court judiciary across the United States to the modern understanding that the most fundamental mission of our courts is to ensure access to justice to all who come before them.